Where Is the Best Place to Watch the Changing of the Guard in London in 2026?

 ❌ Cons

-Crowds pressing against the railings can partially obstruct your view of the forecourt
+• Crowds against the railings can partially obstruct your view of the forecourt

-Once the ceremony begins, you will not be able to move — plan accordingly and bring water
+• Once the ceremony begins, you will not be able to move until the ceremony is over.

-Expert Visitor Tip: Aim for a position on the side of the Memorial directly facing Buckingham Palace for the best sightlines.
-Arrive by 10:00am on summer weekdays and by 9:30am at weekends to secure a good position.
+Expert Visitor Tip: Arrive by 10:00am on summer weekdays and by 9:30am at weekends to secure a good position.

 🚇 Nearest Tube Stations: